-Comcast: Comcast Xfinity is offering low-income families the ability to sign up for Internet Essentials service at no charge for 60 days.
+Comcast: Comcast Xfinity is offering low-income families the ability to sign up for Internet Essentials service at no charge for 60 days through June 30th, 2021.
 For qualified low-income families, the service normally costs $9.95/month.
-The company will also open its Wi-Fi hotspots to any American who needs them; click here for a map of Xfinity WiFi hotspots.
+The company also opened its Wi-Fi hotspots to any American who needs them; click here for a map of Xfinity WiFi hotspots.

 CenturyLink: CenturyLink is suspending limits on data usage; will waive late fees; and won’t terminate a residential or small business customer’s service for the next 60 days if the user is suffering financial challenges associated with the coronavirus pandemic.

 Comcast: 1-855-846-8376 (English); 1-855-765-6995 (Spanish)

 CenturyLink, Frontier, and many other landline telecommunications providers, have joined the Federal Communications Commission’s Keep Americans Connected Pledge for the next 60 days to:

 - not terminate service to any residential or small business customers because of their inability to pay their bills due to the disruptions caused by the coronavirus pandemic;